 Chicken Kiev was something I had as a child and I feel like it’s still a relative recipe today.
 It’s budget-friendly and simple, but oh-so-delicious!

-The actual recipe for Chicken Kiev may sound hard, but it’s actually quite simple as long you don’t skip one step.
+The actual recipe may sound intimidating, but it’s actually quite simple as long you don’t skip one step.
 Freezing the butter.

 Chicken Kiev has a sorted past.
 Some claim it was invented in the early 1800s in Russian and others in the Ukraine in the early 1900s with the name “Kiev” coming from the capitol.

 Hot butter bubbling out of crispy, crunchy chicken was considered to be the perfect comfort food for life in the freezing cold.
 It is usually paired with rice or straw potatoes to soak up the extra butter.
 Steamed vegetables are also a great choice.